-3.1.3 Hot Keys
+4.1.3 Hot Keys

 When the mouse is in the graphics window, several more commands are accessible via programmable hot keys.
 They allow you to do things like change mouse modes or advance the animation by a frame by simply pressing a key.
 The default key bindings are listed in the following tables.
-The commands listed are the text commands which are executed when the hot key is pressed; these text commands are explained in section §10.3.
-See section §14.1 for information on how to customize the behavior of these hot keys and how to add new hot key commands.
+The commands listed are the text commands which are executed when the hot key is pressed; these text commands are explained in section §8.3.